bouwe77/temba/README.md

 Whether you `GET` either `/people`, `/movies`, `/pokemons`, or whatever, it all returns a `200 OK` with a `[]` JSON response.
 As soon as you `POST` a new resource, followed by a `GET` of that resource, the new resource will be returned.
 You can also `DELETE`, or `PUT` resources by its ID.

-For a every resource, for example `/movies`, Temba supports the following requests:
+For every resource (`movies` is just an example), Temba supports the following requests:

 - `GET /movies` - Get all movies
 - `GET /movies/:id` - Get a movie by its ID